 Employer respondents submitted there is no clear instruction to the Labour and Employment Board as to what factors should be present in order to make a common employer determination.
 These respondents cited the Newfoundland and Labrador Labour Relations Act, which specifically requires a "labour relations purpose" to be present and only allows the Board to make a common employer determination if it is necessary to preserve bargaining rights from infringement or to prevent an employer from avoiding the Act.
-It is important to note that some employee respondents were also supportive of the additional language found in the Newfoundland and Labrador Act, while other respondents felt it was not necessary as the language is based on case law from other jurisdictions that the New Brunswick Labour and Employment Board would be guided by, regardless of whether the specific language is found in the New Brunswick Act.
+It is important to note that some employee in the Newfoundland and Labrador Act, while other respondents felt it was not necessary as the language is based on case law from other jurisdictions that the New Brunswick Labour and Employment Board would be guided by, regardless of whether the specific language is found in the New Brunswick Act.